laurianek/xmas-challenge/README.md

 Have a go and enjoy the game!

 ## Features
-- 2 players in the same browser
+- 2 players on different device
 - Play against the 'LUCK' bot
 - Toggle between Multiplayer and Solo mode
 - Alternate starting player